A Charlie Brown Christmas: A Full Serving of Peanuts!

 “Charlie Brown would not be the same without the music.
 That’s the magic of Charlie Brown.
 It’s the only cartoon to my knowledge that’s entirely underscored with jazz.
 Guaraldi actually did more than just the Christmas album.
 He was a pioneer in bringing the bossa nova movement to North America.
 He was doing that long before he met Charles Shultz.”

 The Music of Charlie Brown is a co-presentation of the TD Niagara Jazz Festival.
-The family-friendly event will feature free post-show cookies and hot chocolate, along with trombone lessons to teach patrons how to create the “voices” of adults and teachers used in Charlie Brown cartoons.
+The family-friendly event runs approximately 75 minutes followed by complimentary cookies and hot chocolate from Santa.